tadele-dev/BCD-VILTS/ABOUT-THE-CODE.md

 Novelty: Most multimodal models use cross-attention layers, early fusion, or late fusion—this code uses symmetric Transformer layers, which is unusual and could be considered experimental.

+Novelty Statement :

+> While traditional multimodal models use asymmetric cross-attention layers (e.g., text attends to image or vice versa), the model (BCD-VILTS) uses a symmetric Transformer fusion where both image and text embeddings co-attend via shared self-attention.
+This is an uncommon and experimentally promising approach, particularly for tasks with compact multimodal representations like breast cancer detection.

 ---